kubernetes-sigs/kueue/keps/420-partial-admission/README.md

 In case the workload proposed for the current scheduling cycle, does not fit, with or without preemption, in the current available quota and any of its PodSets allow partial admission, try to find to find a lower counts combination that fits the available quota with or without borrowing.

 The search should be optimized (binary search) and preserve the proportion of pods lost across the variable count PodSets.

+If `partialAdmissionDecrementStep` is provided, the returned acceptable count will be rounded down to the closest multiple of `partialAdmissionDecrementStep`.

 The accepted number of pods in each PodSet are recorded in `workload.Status.Admission.PodSetAssignments[*].ResourceUsage.Count`